Logo

 The best posting times for r/WebDev are: Tuesday 8AM EST (Morning code review), Thursday 1PM EST (Lunch break learning), Saturday 10AM EST (Weekend projects).
 Posting during these windows increases your chances of getting early upvotes, which is how Reddit's algorithm decides whether to show your post to more people.

-Read every rule in the sidebar before posting.
+Read every rule in the sidebar before posting. r/WebDev has 3 community rules.
+The moderation style is described as "moderate."
 Keep self-promotion under 10% of your total activity.
 Engage with comments on your posts.
 Never use multiple accounts to upvote yourself.
-MediaFast shows you each subreddit's specific rules and helps you stay compliant.